Graylog2/documentation/pages/enterprise/setup.rst

 Requirements
 ============

+.. warning:: We caution you not to upgrade Elasticsearch to 7.11!
+Do not do it in any case.
+If you do so, it will break your instance!

 Graylog Enterprise has the following prerequisites:

 * Some modern Linux distribution (Debian Linux, Ubuntu Linux, or CentOS recommended)